heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 ---------------------------------|--------------
 Reading from versioned layer     | Implemented
 Reading from volatile layer      | Implemented
-Reading from stream layer        | Planned
+Reading from stream layer        | Implemented
 Reading from indexed layer       | Planned
 API Lookup Service               | Implemented
 Get catalog and layer configuration | Implemented
-Get partition metadata for all partitions | Implemented Get partition metadata for a subset of partitions | Planned OLP Statistics Service  | Planned
+Get partition metadata for all partitions | Implemented Get partition metadata for a subset of partitions | Implemented Statistics Service  | Planned

 #### Dataservice-Write